dbashford/react-playground/README.md

 }
 ```

-This repo uses the `data` standard.
+This repo uses the `payload` standard from [Flux Action Standard](https://github.com/acdlite/flux-standard-action).

 ### Immutability and ImmutableJS
 Redux places a huge impetus on immutable data.
 Any time state transformation occurs, existing state cannot be mutated.
 To fully realize the power of Redux, this should be taken seriously.
 Not mutating state can get tricky when dealing with nested data structures.